SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Elasticsearch_database/Configuring_Elasticsearch_backups/Configuring_Elasticsearch_backups_Windows_Linux.md

    > [!TIP]
    > For more information, see [Logging configuration](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/logging.html).

-1. Verify whether the repository has been created correctly by entering `http://[IP-address]:9200/_cat/repositories?v` in your browser's address bar or in your chosen client application.
-Replace "[IP-address]" with your IP-address.
+1. Verify whether the repository has been created correctly by entering `http://[IP address]:9200/_cat/repositories?v` in your browser's address bar or in your chosen client application.
+Replace "[IP address]" with your IP address.

    If the repository was created correctly, the name of your repository should be visible on the page or in the client.

 ## Taking the snapshot

-1. Execute the GET request `http://[IP-address]:9200/_snapshot/repositoryname/snapshotname {“indices”: “dataminerprefix*”}` in your chosen client application.
+1. Execute the GET request `http://[IP address]:9200/_snapshot/repositoryname/snapshotname {“indices”: “dataminerprefix*”}` in your chosen client application.

    Example, using Kibana as client application:

    ![Example Kibana](~/user-guide/images/Example_Kibana.png)

-    - "[IP-address]": your IP-address
+    - "[IP address]": Your IP address.

-    - "repositoryname": the repository name you chose in the step on [preparing the source Elasticsearch cluster](#preparing-the-source-elasticsearch-cluster)
+    - "repositoryname": The repository name you chose while [preparing the source Elasticsearch cluster](#preparing-the-source-elasticsearch-cluster).

-    - "snapshotname": the name of the chosen backup
+    - "snapshotname": The name of the chosen backup.

-    - "dataminerprefix": the prefix DataMiner puts in front of an index name.
+    - "dataminerprefix": The prefix DataMiner puts in front of an index name.

-   To find the prefix DataMiner puts in front of an index name, enter `http://[IP-address]:9200/_cat/indices` in your browser's address bar.
-Replace "[IP-address]" with your IP-address.
+   To find the prefix DataMiner puts in front of an index name, enter `http://[IP address]:9200/_cat/indices` in your browser's address bar.
+Replace "[IP address]" with your IP address.

    Take note of the prefixes used in the indices.
 The default prefix is "dms".

    ![Prefix snapshot](~/user-guide/images/Prefix_Snapshot.png)

-1. Verify that the snapshot was created successfully by entering the GET request `http://[IP-address]:9200/_snapshot/repositoryname/snapshotname`in your browser's address bar or in your client application.
+1. Verify that the snapshot was created successfully by entering the GET request `http://[IP address]:9200/_snapshot/repositoryname/snapshotname`in your browser's address bar or in your client application.

    The field next to *"state":* should display "SUCCESS".

    ![State success](~/user-guide/images/State_Success.png)

-> [!NOTE]
-> You have now finished configuring an Elasticsearch backup.
+You have now finished configuring an Elasticsearch backup.
 If you do not want to migrate data to a new target Elasticsearch cluster, you can move on to [Restoring the snapshot](#restoring-the-snapshot).

 ## Preparing the target machine